Understanding RIOT

 How did we create RIOT?

 RIOT tracks the IP space of common business services such as CDNs, update servers, public DNS and NTP services, SaaS APIs, and cloud security products.
-Our engineering and research teams have implemented a number of tactics and methods to acquire, track, curate, and age-off RIOT data over time.
+Our engineering and research teams have implemented several tactics and methods to acquire, track, curate, and age off RIOT data over time.
+The data is refreshed regularly to ensure that the list contains the most up-to-date information for each one of the providers included in the dataset.

 RIOT is not a safe list or allow list and should not be used as a network Access Control List.
-RIOT is not completely conclusive and will be continuously updated over time.
-RIOT is not a silver bullet and the networks we report as benign could potentially be compromised by a sufficiently advanced attacker.
-RIOT is not an IP enrichment service that aims to provide geo location or organizational ownership for all IPs (only ones that we determine are more than likely not dangerous).
+It does not provide insight into activities related to specific IP addresses or their classification.
+RIOT is not an IP enrichment service that aims to provide geolocation or organizational ownership.

 RIOT Trust Levels